lex-node/governance/constitution/constitution.md

 ### PEPs
 **Pocket Ecosystem Proposals (PEPs)** are proposals to provide funding out of the Council On-Chain Treasury to or form agreements with contributors to the Pocket Network ecosystem.
 4.17.
 If a PEP involves a transfer of funds, the threshold for PEP approval will be dynamic based on the budget of the proposal according to the parameters and formula of the Council’s Conviction Voting app(s).
 4.18.
-Because the DAO is a non-profit multi-stakeholder organization, the Council shall only approve PEPs in the form of grants.
+Because the Pocket DAO is a non-profit multi-stakeholder organization, the Council shall only approve PEPs in the form of grants.
 ### PUPs
-**Parameter Update Proposals (PUPs)**  are proposals to change the value of a given parameter of the Council Smart Contract 4.19.
+**Parameter Update Proposals (PUPs)**  are proposals to change the value of a given parameter of the Council Smart Contract.
+4.19.
 Off-chain parameters signaling the pricing preferences of the Council (the USDRelayTargetRange and the ReturnOnInvestmentTarget) will be governed using Conviction Signaling, whereby the Conviction-weighted average of all values will be submitted.
 4.20.
-The following discretionary On-Chain parameters will be governed by the Foundation in order to fulfil the targets set by the Council in 6.8: BaseRelaysPerPOKT & StabilityAdjustment.
-The Foundation will anchor around the Council’s targets according to a 14-day average; if the actual relay price exceeds this target range temporarily, the Foundation can ignore it, but if the range is exceeded on average for 14 days, the Foundation must respond.
+The following discretionary On-Chain parameters will be governed by the Foundation in order to fulfil the targets set by the Council: BaseRelaysPerPOKT and StabilityAdjustment.
+The Foundation will anchor around the Council’s targets according to a 14-day average; if the actual relay price exceeds this target range temporarily, the Foundation may ignore it, but if the range is exceeded on average for 14 days, the Foundation must respond.
 4.21.
 The SupportedBlockchains parameter will not be governed through voting, but instead according to the Network ID configuration choices of Council Members.
 The Foundation will add Network IDs to the whitelist if 5% of Council Members have configured their App or Node to include the Network ID.
 PUPs can still be submitted for this parameter to draw attention to new eligible Network IDs.
 4.22.
 All other On-Chain parameters not specified above will be governed using Majority Approval, in votes lasting 7 days.

 #### Removing Council Members
 4.11.
 Council Members can be removed by the Council for 5 violations of this Constitution.
 A Council Member’s violation count is inclusive of:
   * **settlements** = 0.5 violations
   * **lost Aragon Court rulings** = 1 violation